ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_70_upgrade.md

 You must apply patches and upgrade the VMware software periodically, over the lifecycle of a {{site.data.keyword.vcf-flex-short}} instance.

-The following procedure provides the steps that are required to convert a VMware vSphere 6.5 or 6.7-based instance to a vSphere 7-based instance.
+The following procedure provides the steps that are required to convert a vSphere 6.5 or 6.7-based instance to a vSphere 7-based instance.
 These steps provide the initial upgrade to vSphere, and vSAN 6.7.
 After this upgrade, you might need to use the normal vSphere functions to upgrade virtual machine (VM) hardware levels and tools.

 The following procedure is for {{site.data.keyword.vcf-flex-short}} instances or IaaS bare metal roll-your-own provisions, covering ESXi, vCenter, and VSAN.
 {: Important}